-See attached Information required by Alliance Legal Counsel APPENDIX 17.
+See attached Information required by Alliance Legal Counsel for agreement development APPENDIX 17.

-APPENDIX 17 - Information required by Alliance Legal Counsel
+APPENDIX 17 - Information required by Alliance Legal Counsel for agreement development

 6.4 Planning for Contract Preparation

 Just like other contract management processes, the SSG should plan for drafting of the contract.
 A common practice is to include a draft of the applicable Alliance contract template in the solicitation document.
 This allows a respondent to make an offer with knowledge of the proposed contractual terms and conditions.